SomeTechyGuy/Cloudflare-WAF-Rule/README.md

 ## WAF Rule Details

-The block rules in my Cloudflare WAF rule include:
+The included items in my Cloudflare WAF rule is:

 - Any bot detected by Cloudflare
 - Chrome version 50-109